 Like some kind of morning owl or loon.
-Its song hangs in the cool September morning with me like an old friend.
+Its song hangs effortlessly in the cool September morning with me like an old friend.

 How fortuitous of me to have a seat at nature’s table.
-And to be held in such regard that it continues on with its morning routine, naked and yawning before me.
+To be held in such regard that it continues on with its morning routine, naked and yawning before me.

 A thick orange haze emerges from its mountainside slumber, rising higher it seems with every breath.

 Its warmth settles in, enveloping the cool in its gentle embrace.

 Summer ain’t gone just yet.
 And my mind tries to talk of less important things.

 Sssshhh.
 Quiet’n down now..
 The land is teaching me the order of things…

 Reminding me the delicate dance of rising and opening, of trust through the seasons…